sumn2u/learn-javascript/en/exercises/README.md

 # Chapter 21
 # Exercises

-In this chapter we will be perfroming exercises to test our knowledge in JavaScript.
+In this chapter we will be performing exercises to test our knowledge in JavaScript.
 The exercises that we will be performing are listed below:

 * [Console](./console.md)
 * [Multiplication](./multiplication.md)